Dos Caras

-José Luis Rodríguez Arellano (born February 21, 1951) is a Mexican Luchador Enmascarado (masked professional wrestler) who wrestles under the ring name Dos Caras (Spanish for "two faces").
+José Luis Rodríguez Arellano (born February 21, 1951) is a Mexican professional wrestler, who wrestles under the ring name Dos Caras (Spanish for "two faces").
 His most active years were in the 1970s and 1980s, and he achieved his greatest success in Mexico's Universal Wrestling Alliance (UWA), where he won the UWA World Heavyweight Championship three times.
 He has been called "the greatest heavyweight ever to come out of Mexico".
 He is the creator of the Dos Caras Clutch, a hammerlock head scissors pinning combination.

 Professional wrestling career

 Rodríguez made his debut on January 6, 1970, at the age of 18 after training under Rafael Salamanca and Gory Medina.
 He adopted the ring name Dos Caras upon his debut, wearing a colorful mask with a figure of a two headed eagle on it to reflect his name.
-Rodríguez later stated that the name and mask was not inspired by the Two-Face comic book character but as a "two faced cheater" character (called a Rudo or Heel in pro wrestling).
+Rodríguez later stated that the name and mask was not inspired by the Two-Face comic book character but as a "two faced cheater" character (called a rudo or Heel in professional wrestling).
 Through connections with his older brother who had been wrestling as Mil Mascaras for some years when Dos Caras made his debut he quickly landed a regular job with the professional wrestling promotion Empresa Mexicana de la Lucha Libre (EMLL), the world's oldest and Mexico's largest promotion.
 In the early years he often teamed with another brother who wrestles under the name Sicodélico in low card matches while gaining experience.

 Dos Caras (left) facing off against Dr. Wagner Jr. (right) as Mil Mascaras and Canek look on.

 In 1975, wrestling promoters Francisco Flores and Benjamín Mora and wrestler/trainer Ray Mendoza decided to break away from EMLL's very rigid structure where young wrestlers "paid their dues" for many years before being given an opportunity and founded their own wrestling promotion, the Universal Wrestling Association (UWA), as a direct competition to EMLL.
 Dos Caras was one of the young EMLL wrestlers who decided to follow Flores to the UWA, gaining the opportunity to work high up on the card.
 Dos Caras worked his way up the ranks and on June 20, 1978, he defeated Canek to win the Mexican National Light Heavyweight Championship, his first championship ever.
 Over the following 292 days Dos Caras defended the title several times, using it as a springboard up the rankings of the UWA.
 On April 8, 1979, Caras lost the belt to Astro Rey.